fair-software/fair-software-recommendations/citation.md

 ## Help me choose

-The [CodeMeta](https://codemeta.github.io/) standard and the [Citation File Format](https://citation-file-format.github.io/) were specifically designed to enable citation of software and will likely meet your needs.
+[CodeMeta](https://codemeta.github.io/) and the [Citation File Format](https://citation-file-format.github.io/) were specifically designed to enable citation of software and will likely meet your needs.
 For either one, you write a plain text file with citation metadata, which you then distribute with your software.

 Initialize your CITATION.cff files [here](https://citation-file-format.github.io/cff-initializer-javascript/).